It’s good practice to prepare your tables first (and discuss them with your advisor), even before starting to start writing your manuscript.

-Tables need to be formatted yourself, e.g., in Word or Excel, or Latex (put differently, do not merely paste the output from your statistical program in the main text - these are often too elaborate, or do not efficiently combine the results of multiple models)
+In general, tables need to be formatted yourself, e.g., in Word, Excel or Latex.
+Put differently, do not merely paste the output from your statistical program in the main text - these tables are often too elaborate, or do not efficiently combine the results of multiple models).